 The ideal way in which to ride this track is thought to be to race up with the pace and then kick for home just before the first of the obstacles in the straight.
 Any jockey able to execute these tactics aboard a willing partner can often prove very tough to reel in.
 The riders may wish to hang onto their mounts for a little longer in soft conditions, but with this predominantly being a summer racing venue, genuinely testing ground is something of a rarity.

-The track has been a little hit and miss for favourite backers, but there have been a couple of windows of opportunity, with both the National Hunt Flat races (47%, £12.99), and Handicap Hurdles (35%, £7.90) proving profitable for supporters of the market leader, again over recent seasons.
+The track has been a little hit and miss for favourite backers, but there have been a couple of windows of opportunity, with both the National Hunt Flat races (47%, £12.99), and Handicap Hurdles (35%, £7.90) proving lucrative for supporters of the market leader, again over recent seasons.

 Races at Market Rasen